AyanUpadhaya/AyanUpadhaya/README.md

 ### 🚀 About Me
 - 🎓 I am a Self taught programmer
 - 🌱 I'm passionate about web development, particularly with the MERN stack, and Python.
-- 💼 Currently working as a Jr. React Developer  at Netro
+- 💼 Currently working as a Jr. React Developer  at Netro Creative

 ### 🛠️ Technologies & Tools